Course Management

 In Step Three, you are presented with a Calendar View of the Classes in the Course.

 1. If one or more of the classes starts at a different time than the Performance Time set in Step Two, you can drag that instance of the class on the Calendar to the appropriate start time for that class.
-You can also move classes to another day if necessary.
+You can also move classes to another day.

-3. Click Build to continue adding the classes, or Cancel to go back to the Steps.
+3. Click the Build button to add your performances to the database, or Cancel to go back to the Steps.

-When you have completed building your classes, you will be returned to the Performance Tab of the Plays and Dates Window and your Course will now be populated in the window.
+When you have completed building your classes, you are returned to the Performance Tab of the Plays and Dates window.
+The Course just entered populates window.

 Setting Course Pricing